soapyf/Ashguard-Rules/README.md

 - 25 HP Max

 ## Weapons
-- Fully automatic raycast or agent-list weapons are not allowed.
+- Fully automatic raycast weapons are not allowed.
 - Shotguns should fire prim bullets or use raycast.
 - Bullets should not go through walls, barricades or any shield implement designed to stop them with the intention of killing the user on the other side.

 ## Equipment
 - Riot shields are allowed, but should not exceed 50HP and must be directional.
+- Deployable mines must meet a minimum size of at least 0.25 x 0.25 x 0.04
+- C2 Body armor is allowed at defending OiC discretion (ask before you use it)

 ## Deployables
 - Max HP of 100 at deployment, can be repaired/constructed to higher values.